dhammacakka/americanmonk/content/posts/my-digital-projects-for-buddhism.md

 Each of these projects is discussed in detail, including how they arose and what gaps they fill.
 Watch the full video below to see how they all come together!"

+### Summary Poem:
+> From texts of old to screens so bright,
+> Pāḷi words shine in modern light.
+> A reader swift, a timekeeper wise,
+> Guiding minds where wisdom lies.
+>
+> A dictionary vast, both deep and grand,
+> Built with scholars, hand in hand.
+> Forums thrive with voices strong,
+> In Theravāda, pure and long.
+>
+> These tools I’ve shaped, both great and small,
+> To serve the Dhamma, to aid us all.
+> Watch the video, take a look,
+> A modern bridge to the ancient book.

 ### Here is the video that explains all of the different projects:
 {{< youtube Uy11wQLahj4 >}}